 Are you spending hundreds, maybe even over £1,000, on a 4K gaming monitor and still worried you might choose the wrong one?

-Many UK gamers upgrade to 4K but face issues like missing HDMI 2.1, weak HDR performance, or poor compatibility with RTX GPUs, PlayStation 5, or Xbox Series X. This results in washed-out colours and capped frame rates.
+I’ve noticed many UK gamers upgrade to 4K but still end up with issues like missing HDMI 2.1, weak HDR performance, or poor compatibility with their RTX GPU, PlayStation 5, or Xbox Series X. The result?
+Washed-out colours, screen tearing, or capped frame rates.

 What is a 4K Gaming Monitor?

-A 4K gaming monitor is a display with 3840 × 2160 (Ultra HD) resolution designed for high-performance gaming on PC and consoles.
+A 4K gaming monitor is a display with a 3840 × 2160 (Ultra HD) resolution designed to deliver sharper visuals, smoother gameplay, and greater detail than 1080p or 1440p monitors.

 Key entities and features: